-(+) If the company does not share some of their data (due to confidentiality), no problem!
-Just mention this fact in the relevant section of your report, estimate the missing data yourself, and continue to your calculations.
-We are more interested in "how you use the data" instead of the data itself.
+(+) If the company does not give you some of their data (due to confidentiality), no problem!
+Just mention this fact in your report, estimate the missing data yourself, and continue to your calculations as we are more interested in how you use the data.

 If the report is found to be Satisfactory (S), the student passes.
 Otherwise, if the report is determined to be Unsatisfactory (U), the student will have to repeat the industrial training at a different company (company must be approved by the Department).
 In cases when the report is identified as Incomplete (I), it will be returned to the student for correction only for once.
-Therefore students must correct all the specified parts by the report evaluator and submit the corrected version only once.
+Therefore students must correct all the specified parts by the report evaluator and submit back only once.
 There will not be any second cycle for corrections.